 Medically, a candidate must be in sound mental and physical health.
 A modern requirement: no tattoos or brands on the face, neck or head.
 No tattoos prejudicial to good order and discipline anywhere.
 On R-Day, all existing tattoos, brands and body modifications will be documented.
-Additions to same while a cadet is grounds for dismissal.
+Additions to the same while a cadet is grounds for dismissal.

 For one thing, it is carefully timed, with limited rest (only three minutes) between the first five events, and a rigid sequence of events.
 The first event is a kneeling basketball throw (three attempts in two minutes).
 A max score of 100 points requires men to throw the ball 102 feet while women can max it with a throw of 66 feet.
-After a short rest, candidates have two minutes to do pull ups (palms forward) from a dead hang.
+After a short rest, candidates have two minutes to do pull-ups (palms forward) from a dead hang.
 Max is 18 for men and seven for women.
-Another short rest (three minutes) is followed by a shuttle run -out 30 feet; turn; race back; repeat.
+Another short rest (three minutes) is followed by a shuttle run -- out 30 feet, turn, race back and repeat.
 Two attempts are allowed in two minutes.
 Top score is 7.8 seconds for men and 8.6 seconds for women.
 Next come sit-ups: both men and women need 95 in two minutes to max.
-After another short rest, pushups loom: men need 75 in two minutes; women need 50 to max.
-Finally, after an eight minute rest, all candidates run the mile.
+After another short rest, push-ups loom: men need 75 in two minutes; women need 50 to max.
+Finally, after an eight-minute rest, all candidates run the mile.
 Men can gain 100 points for a 5:20 effort; women have to make six minutes flat.
 As all candidates are in competition with at least some other candidates, minimums tend to be less important.

-Each congressional nominating source has a total of five vacancies at West Point -ideally, at any given time, at least three or four are filled with current cadets.
-For any remaining vacancies, ten young men or women may be nominated to compete.
+Each congressional nominating source has a total of five vacancies at West Point -- ideally, at any given time, at least three or four are filled with current cadets.
+For any remaining vacancies, 10 young men or women may be nominated to compete.
 Fully qualified candidates not receiving an appointment are placed on a national waiting list for vacancies that may arise.
 Often, several hundred new cadets are selected from this list, some just a few days before R-Day.